hackerb9/ugrep/README.md

     ugrep drawing
     ugrep combining

-## UnicodeData.txt
+## Prerequisite: UnicodeData.txt

-Ugrep has a unicode table cached inside of it, but if your system has the file [UnicodeData.txt](https://unicode.org/Public/UNIDATA/UnicodeData.txt) installed, ugrep will use it instead.
-You don't need it, but if you want to, you can install it in several ways.
+Ugrep requires the Unicode data file [UnicodeData.txt](https://unicode.org/Public/UNIDATA/UnicodeData.txt) which can be installed on your system, in your home, or in the current directory.

 **Easiest**: On Ubuntu and Debian GNU/Linux, simply `apt install unicode-data`.